apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

-Two common patterns emerge immediately when working with `AsyncReader`: iterating over all chunks until the stream ends, and collecting elements into a buffer up to a specified limit.
+Two common patterns emerge immediately when working with `AsyncReader`: iterating over all chunks until the stream ends, and collecting elements into a caller-provided container.
 We envision convenience extensions for both, both of which surface the `FinalElement` payload to the caller:

 ```swift